Jackthebighead/MSBD5001-Kaggle-Competition/README.md

 - Get the result `xgboost_12.csv`

 #### Kaggle Competition Entries NOTES
-- Teamname used: `Jackbighead23`
-**Due to the upload time limit, I create another account:**
-- Other experimental results submitted in the account: `ZZZ7779`
+- **Teamname used for final submission: `Jackbighead23`.
+Due to the upload-time limit, I create another account: `ZZZ7779`** , and other experimental results are submitted in this account.